MarcioCerqueira/RealTimeDepthDiffusion/ReadMe.txt

 	Trilinos - To run the algebraic multigrid solver (Solver->runAMG);

-The software accepts as arguments an image and optionally the corresponding annotated image
+The software accepts as arguments:

-Times measured over a 800 x 900 image on an i5:

-	CPU-Based Pyramidal Gauss-Seidel: 9 seconds
-	CPU-Based AMG Conjugate Gradient: 4 seconds
-	CPU-Based Pyramidal Conjugate Gradient: 2 seconds
+	-i: Input image

+	-a: Annnotated image

+	-m: Solver name - AMG, LAHBF and PYR (default) are the options

 Menu: